guilhermebferreira/bash-splitfiles/README.md

 # bash-readlines

-Bash to read a text file and output specific lines
+Bash to read a text file and split according to the desired number of lines